-This course reviews underlying theories relevant to diversity to aid students in developing awareness, knowledge, and skills specific to counselors-in-training preparing to work with a variety of diverse clients including but not limited to social and cultural diversity.
-Students will develop cultural self-awareness along with advocating for social justice via the reduction or elimination of intentional (or unintentional) biases and prejudices.
+This course reviews underlying theories relevant to diversity to aid students in developing awareness, knowledge, and skills specific to counselors-in-training preparing to work with a variety of diverse clients including but not limited to Native American, East Indian, Middle Eastern, Hispanics, and other diverse cultures.
+Also, the course will provide awareness of social and cultural diversity to include but not limited to acculturation, cultural identity, multiculturalism, interculturalism, religiosity, spirituality, sexism, and sexual diversities.
+Students will develop cultural self-awareness along with advocating via the reduction or elimination of intentional (or unintentional) biases and prejudices.